By Zain Anwar

 Indian Muslims are not a monolith body.
 Divided by culture and education, Muslim women present a vivid thought-spectrum.
 They are not afraid of change; it is only the game-changers they suspect.

 Indian history is filled with examples of common people who took it upon themselves to start a revolution.
+Sati, for instance, was not just abolished by a British law, but was eradicated through the genuine and well-meaning persuasions of several Indian thinkers like Raja Ram Mohan Roy.
 But Muslim women are still searching for a revolutionary they can call their own.